Raffael1998/Note_Taking_App/README.md

 python -m note_app.web_app
 ```

 Open <http://localhost:5000> in your browser.
-The site has two main actions:
+Use the language selector in the
+navigation bar to choose between English and French transcription.
+The main page
+lets you record notes or voice queries directly without navigating to a new
+screen.
+Click once to start recording and again to stop.
+While recording the
+button turns red and shows "Recording...".

+The sidebar still provides pages to edit `notes.txt` and `categories.txt`
-- **Record Note** – record directly in the browser.
-The audio is sent to the
+directly in the browser.
-  server, transcribed using Whisper and saved like the command line version.
-- **Query Notes** – ask questions about your notes.

 The sidebar lets you edit `notes.txt` and `categories.txt` directly in the
 browser.
 The layout uses Bootstrap so it works well on mobile devices.